 This situation involved a 40-year-old woman who went to see a doctor in the emergency room when she started to develop headaches, dizziness, nausea, and general body fatigue.
-The residing physicians examined her and the discharged her finding nothing wrong.
+The residing physicians examined her and discharged her, finding nothing wrong.

-Her lawsuit claimed that they should have caught this issue and that if they referred her to a specialist, ordered multiple CT scans, and otherwise provided proper care that her health might not have deteriorated to the extent that it did.
-In the face of these multiple missteps, the defendants sought to settle without admitting responsibility.
+Her lawsuit claimed that they should have caught this issue and that if they referred her to a specialist, ordered multiple CT scans, and otherwise provided proper care, her health might not have deteriorated to the extent that it did.
+The defendants sought to settle without admitting responsibility.
 They gave the plaintiff $4,900,000 for her injuries.

-Here, a middle aged man went to the emergency room when he was experiencing dizziness, numbness, slurred speech, and high blood pressure among other symptoms.
-His doctors decided to release him without giving him a neurological consultation or any medication such as aspirin.
+Here, a middle-aged man went to the emergency room when he was experiencing dizziness, numbness, slurred speech, and high blood pressure, among other symptoms.
+His doctors decided to release him without giving him a neurological consultation or any medication.

-The man later suffered a stroke and in the subsequent lawsuit he alleged that it began or at least was present while he was the ER.
-He suffered several injuries from the stroke include disfigurement, disability, and long-term pain and suffering.
-He would even have to walk with a cane following the incident.
+The man later suffered a stroke, and in the subsequent lawsuit, he alleged that it began or at least was present while he was the ER.
+He suffered several injuries from the stroke, including disfigurement, disability, and long-term pain and suffering.
+He would have to walk with a cane following the incident.

-2013; NEW YORK; $1,000,000 JURY AWARD : The patient in this case was brought to the emergency room with pain in his groin and sacral region of his spine as well as bedsores.
-ER doctors suspected that he had an infection so they decided to operate.
+The patient in this case was brought to the emergency room with pain in his groin and the sacral region of his spine as well as bedsores.
+ER doctors suspected that he had an infection, so they decided to operate.
 Unfortunately, he died during the procedure.
-His estate sued for negligence arguing that the physicians failed to provide proper medical care.
+His estate sued for negligence, arguing that the physicians failed to provide proper medical care.